albertnis/albert.nz/content/blog/hooker-valley/index.md

 The weather was far from perfect but there's no denying it's a walk with beautiful surroundings.

-![][sefton]

-<figcaption>Looking up to Mt Sefton.
-An ominous shelf of ice is present and so too is Sefton Bivouac, merely a few red pixels in this image (click for higher resolution).</figcaption>
+![Looking up to Mt Sefton.
+An ominous shelf of ice is present and so too is Sefton Bivouac, merely a few red pixels in this image (click for higher resolution).][sefton]

-![][lake]

-<figcaption>The view from the end of the track.
-Aoraki was frustratingly obscured by cloud most of the time we were there; I'm told this is quite typical.</figcaption>
+![The view from the end of the track.
+Aoraki was frustratingly obscured by cloud most of the time we were there; I'm told this is quite typical.][lake]

-![][peak]

-<figcaption>The cloud was clearing as we exited along the trail and Aoraki became almost fully visible</figcaption>
+![The cloud was clearing as we exited along the trail and Aoraki became almost fully visible][peak]

 [sefton]: ./DSC07241.jpg
 [lake]: ./DSC07243.jpg